Martine1grace/Martine1grace/README.md

-- 👋 Hi, I’m @Martine1grace
+- 👋 Hi, I’m @Martinegrace
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning  java, php ,django and React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source
-- 📫 How to reach me ...
+- 📫 How to reach me :martinegrace16@gmail.com

 <!---
 Martine1grace/Martine1grace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.